 The goal of the third example is to show that the modified algorithm preserves the element size in the regions where small values are prescribed.
 In this case the domain is a square of length 5.
-It is discretized using the mesh generator algorithm previously developed [9, 10].
-A constant element side h = 0.01 is prescribed on the bottom while h = 1 on the upper side.
+It is discretized using the a mesh generator algorithm previously developed.^{9,10} A constant element side h = 0.01 is prescribed on the bottom while h = 1 on the upper side.
 The prescribed element size value over the domain is computed as linear interpolation of the prescribed values on the lower and upper sides.
-Figure 7(a) shows the mesh before any smoothing technique is applied.
+Figure 7.a shows the mesh before any smoothing technique is applied.
 It can be observed that highly distorted elements appear.
-The smoothed meshes using the original and the modified algorithm are presented in Figures 7(b) and 7(c), respectively.
-The tolerance used to stop the smoothing algorithms is $T{\rm ol} = 0.5 \times 10^{-2}$ .
+The smoothed meshes using the original and the modified algorithm are presented in figures 7.b and 7.c respectively.
+The tolerance used to stop the smoothing algorithms is $T{ol} = 0.5 \, 10^{-2}$.
 Note that the modified algorithm maintains the prescribed small values of the element size on the base.
-This feature is highlighted in Figures 7(d) and 7(e), where a detail near the bottom-right corner of the obtained meshes using the original and modified algorithm is presented.
-In order to compare the quality of the final meshes, the distributions of the element distortion metric, Equation (1), for both algorithms are presented in Figure 8(a).
+This feature is highlighted in figures 7.d and 7.e, where a detail near the bottom-right corner of the obtained meshes using the original and modified algorithm are presented.
+In order to compare the quality of the final meshes, the distributions of the element distortion metric, equation (1), for both algorithms are presented in figure 8.a.
 Note that less distorted elements are generated with the modified algorithm (there is a difference of two orders of magnitude in the number of elements with small values of the distortion measure between both algorithms).
-Moreover, the mean value of the element distortion using the modified algorithm is $\bar{D}=1.13$ whereas using the original algorithm it is $\bar{D} = 2.87$ .
+Moreover, the mean value of the element distortion using the modified algorithm is D = 1.13 whereas using the original algorithm it is D = 2.87.
 This is because no stretched elements are generated near the bottom side.
 In order to measure if the prescribed element size is verified, the characteristic element size is computed as the square root of the element area.
 Then, it is compared with the characteristic element size obtained from the prescribed values.
-Figure 7(b) shows the distribution of the relative error of the characteristic element size obtained using both algorithms.
-This relative error is defined as the absolute value of (obtained size/prescribed size) - 1.
+Figure 7.b shows the distribution of the relative error of the characteristic element size obtained using both algorithms.
+This relative error is defined as the absolute value of (obtained size / prescribed size) - 1.
 Note that the modified algorithm tends to generate more elements that meet the prescribed values (there is a difference of one order of magnitude in the number of elements with small relative error).
+Moreover, if the original algorithm is used, the mean value of the obtained relative error is $\bar{r} = 0.44$ and its maximum ($r{max} = 1.78$) is located at the bottom of the square (precisely the region of computational interest).
+On the other hand, if the modified algorithm is used, the mean value of the relative error is reduced to $\bar{r} = 0.14$ and its maximum ($r{max} = 0.82$) is located outside the region of computational interest.
+Note that a smooth variation in the element size is obtained notwithstanding the remarkable element size gradient in both cases.